Samir Bekrić: Third return to Željezničar

 Five days after leaving Sloboda, on 27 June 2020, Bekrić returned to Željezničar for a third time and signed a one-year contract with the club.
 He played his first official game since his return on 1 August 2020, a league match against Velež Mostar.

 Bekrić made his 200th appearance for Željezničar on 30 September 2020, in a cup game against Budućnost Banovići.
 He scored his first goal for the club since his return in a league match against Tuzla City on 5 October 2020.

 On 4 June 2021, Bekrić extended his contract with Željezničar.
 On 26 August 2022, he scored the equaliser 6 minutes into stoppage time against rivals Sarajevo in the Sarajevo derby, helping his team to narrowly escape defeat in a 2–2 draw.

 On 7 December 2022, Bekrić announced that he would retire at the end of the 2022–23 season.
 His last appearance for Željezničar, and his last game as an active player, was a 3–0 home win against Posušje on 21 May 2023.
 Bekrić was given a standing ovation by the fans during and following the game itself.

 International career

 Bekrić made his debut for Bosnia and Herzegovina in a June 2009 friendly game against Uzbekistan, coming on as a late substitute for Velibor Đurić.
 It remained his sole international appearance.

 Executive career

 During the 2022–23 season, his last as an active player for Željezničar, Bekrić had taken up the role of sporting director.
 On 2 June 2023, following the end of the season, he was officially named as Željezničar's new sporting director, being responsible for the club's major transfer market decisions.
 In April 2024, Bekrić moved to the role of team manager.
 In July 2024, he was appointed coordinator of Željezničar's youth school.
+He left the post in July 2026.